top of page

 Section 3 Rescission of an Endorsement

 A club member must make a motion for reconsideration to rescind an endorsement.
-A motion for reconsideration requires a two-thirds (2/3) vote of the Regular members present at a meeting.
-After a motion for reconsideration passes, the meeting shall vote on whether to rescind a club endorsement.
-The rescission of an endorsement requires a sixty percent (60%) vote of the Regular members present and voting.
-A quorum for this meeting shall be fifteen (15) Regular members.
+A motion for reconsideration requires a two-thirds (2/3) vote of the Regular Members present at a meeting.
+After a motion for reconsideration passes, NVDC must vote on whether to rescind a club endorsement.
+The rescission of an endorsement requires a sixty percent (60%) vote of the Regular Members present and voting.
+A quorum of fifteen (15) Regular Members is required for all actions under this section.

-Section 1 The Noe Valley Democratic Club Executive Board shall choose the representatives for pre-endorsement conferences.
-Any representative chosen must be a "member in good standing" as defined in Article 4: Section 1; subsection b, of the Noe Valley Democratic Club by-laws.
+Section 1 The Noe Valley Democratic Club Executive Board must choose the representatives for pre-endorsement conferences.
+Any representative chosen must be a "member in good standing" as defined in Article 4, Section 1, subsection b, of the Noe Valley Democratic Club by-laws.

-Section 2 The Noe Valley Democratic Club shall provide a roster of only “members in good standing” to the Chartering Authority and the Regional Director.
+Section 2 The Noe Valley Democratic Club must provide a roster of only “members in good standing” to the Chartering Authority and the Regional Director.

 Section 1 Execution of Instruments